dseeni/dotfiles-1/README.md

 These dotfiles contain all of the necessary packages, plugins and config I need to be a productive (python/Javascript) developer.

-I've only ever used these on Ubuntu, but they should work on other Ubuntu-based distros.
+I've tested these dotfiles on both ubuntu and OS X (you'll need to fiddle with the install commands for OS X).

 ## Contents